Jesus People USA

-Jesus People USA (JPUSA) is a Christian intentional community.
-JPUSA self-described in 2012 as having emerged in 1972 from Jesus People Milwaukee; JPUSA had "around 450 members plus other residents" in 1999.
+Jesus People USA (JPUSA) is a Christian commune in Chicago affiliated with the Evangelical Covenant Church.
+Founded in 1972, it has been described by sociologist Shawn David Young as a surviving expression of the Jesus movement and of countercultural evangelicalism.
+The community produced Cornerstone magazine and organized the Cornerstone Festival.

+JPUSA has been the subject of controversy over allegations of authoritarian practices and abuse.
+Ronald Enroth's 1994 book Recovering from Churches That Abuse included accounts from former members alleging abuse within the community, and a 2001 Chicago Tribune series reported allegations by former members of authoritarian practices.
+JPUSA leaders disputed Enroth's findings, while JPUSA responded that the Tribune coverage exhibited anti-religious bias and cultural intolerance.
+In 2014, a lawsuit alleged that children had been sexually abused by JPUSA members and that its leadership had covered up the abuse; the case was dismissed for want of prosecution in 2015.
+In 2023, JPUSA issued a public apology to people who had been harmed in the community.

 Background

-Jesus People USA was described in 1999 as being "one of the largest single-site communes in the United States" and is one of only a few communes with—as of a 2005 description—an eclectic cultural mix of hippies, punks, "crusties" and other members from various subcultures.
+Jesus People USA was described in 1999 as being "one of the largest single-site communes in the United States".
+In 2005, it was one of only a few communes with an eclectic cultural mix of hippies, punks, "crusties" and other members from various subcultures.
+The JPUSA community produced Cornerstone magazine in 1971–2003.
+JPUSA put on and ran Cornerstone festival in 1984–2012.
+"Many members of JPUSA come as artists, photographers and musicians".

 JPUSA's social significance has been described as stemming from the group's continued presence in Chicago and its historic roots in the 1960s, according to sociologist Shawn David Young, and as one of the most significant of contemporary groups from the Jesus movement era:Founded in 1972, this community is one of the most significant surviving expressions of the original Jesus Movement of the sixties and seventies and represents a radical expression of contemporary countercultural evangelicalism.
 JPUSA's blend of Christian Socialism, theological orthodoxy, postmodern theory and ethos of edgy artistic expression (as demonstrated at their annual music festival) prove what some scholars have longed suspected: evangelicalism is a diverse, complex movement, which simply does not yield to any attempt at categorization.

-The JPUSA community produced Cornerstone magazine.